ONSdigital/tredegar/src/main/resources/bulletins/Families and Households, 2013.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Births, Deaths and Marriages
 Level 3: Families
 Summary: Shows families and children by family type including married couples, cohabiting couples and lone parents.
 Also shows household size and people living alone.
 Headline 1: In 2013 there were 18.2 million families in the UK.
-Of these, 12.3 million consisted of a married couple with or without children.
-Headline 2: The number of opposite sex cohabiting couple families has increased significantly, from 2.2 million in 2003 to 2.9 million in 2013.
-The number of dependent children living in opposite sex cohabiting couple families rose from 1.4 million to 1.9 million over the same period.
+Headline 2: Of these, 12.3 million consisted of a married couple with or without children.
-Headline 3: There were nearly 1.9 million lone parents with dependent children in the UK in 2013, a figure which has grown steadily but not significantly from 1.8 million in 2003.
+Headline 3: The number of opposite sex cohabiting couple families has increased significantly, from 2.2 million in 2003 to 2.9 million in 2013.
 Contact name: Emily Knipe
 Contact email: families@ons.gsi.gov.uk